i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   {% highlight lang='dataspec' %}
 k :: 32 byte cipher key
-       See new session message KDF above.
+       See New Session and New Session Reply KDFs above.

   n :: Counter-based nonce, 12 bytes.
        n = 0

   ad :: Associated data, 32 bytes.
-        The SHA256 hash of the preceding data (public key)
+        The SHA256 hash of the preceding data, as output from mixHash()

   data :: Plaintext data, 0 or more bytes